ritish-behera/VSD-PhysicalDesign/README.md

 Whatever we have done in the above setup is called as the static simluation or DC analysis of a CMOS inverter which produces a voltage transfer curve (VTC) when plotted.

-The robustness of a CMOS inverter can be studied through its static behaviour which is a reason of its wide use.
+The robustness of a CMOS inverter can be studied through its static behavior, which is one reason for its wide use.

 The main characteristic of a VTC which defines the specfic inverter is the switching thershold or trip point which is nothing but the point where both input and output has the same voltage value.
-At this point both pmos and nmos are at satuaration region leading to huge amount of current flow.
-The switching threshold condition can be given as
+At this point both pmos and nmos are at satuaration region leading to a huge amount of current flow.

+Switching Threshold Conditions :
-1. Vgs = Vds    i.e. Gate-source voltage is equal to drain-source voltage
+1. Vgs = Vds     (Gate-source voltage is equal to drain-source voltage)
-2. Idsp = -Idsn    i.e. the summation of drain current of pmos and nmos is always zero
+2. Idsp = -Idsn   (The summation of drain current of pmos and nmos is always zero)

-This switching threshold is heavily dependent upon the transistor sizing of pmos and nmos which is nothing but the W/L ratio of the transistor.
-The switching threshold is calcculated by drawing a 45 degree angled line from origin and the point at which it intersects with the curve is taken as the trip point.
+The switching threshold depends heavily on the transistor sizing (W/L ratio of the transistors).
+A higher W/L ratio for PMOS shifts the VTC to the right, while a higher W/L ratio for NMOS shifts it to the left.
+The switching threshold can be calcculated by drawing a 45 degree angled line from origin and the point at which it intersects with the curve is taken as the trip point.

 ![Screenshot (1629)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/9aac8057-4b72-4618-b116-a31ba7eb9134)

-The output VTC of inverter having higher W/L ratio of pmos than nmos is shifted towards the right from the ideal position whereas inverter having higher W/L ratio of nmos than pmos is shifted towards the left.
-An example is given below which depicts the behaviour of the curve depending upon the W/L ratio shifting the switching threshold.
+Example VTC and Switching Threshold :

 ![Screenshot (1628)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/2482a7fc-2354-4176-b817-0e17303aa16e)